 Alaska pollock is a versatile whitefish commonly used in surimi and Fish-O-filet sandwiches.

-The fish can be poached, baked, broiled, grilled, or used fish chowders and stews.
+The fish can be poached, baked, broiled, grilled, or used for fish chowders and stews.

 In the Korean peninsula, Alaska pollock is known as myeong tae (명태) and is considered the national fish of Korea.